rickwporter/openapi-spec-tools/DEVELOPMENT.md

   cov              Run unit tests with code coverage measurments (use TEST_TARGET to scope)

 Examples
-  examples         Complete cycle on all examples example-gen      Generate example code (no tests) pets-cli         Generate pets-cli ct-cli           Generate the cloudtruth-cli gh-cli           Generate the Github CLI
+  example          Complete cycle on all examples example-gen      Generate example code (no tests) (.env) %
-(.env) %
 ```